 2. Questions intentionally deleted as of November 3, 2021 update.
-How do I know if I belong to a priority group targeted for COVID-19 vaccination?

 3. Which pharmacy can provide me with the COVID-19 vaccine?

 You can locate a participating pharmacy at this link.

 Please call ahead to the pharmacy to find out their booking procedures as some pharmacies may only administer vaccines by pre-booked appointment; while other pharmacies may choose to offer walk-in appointments.